Places to Visit in Nepal

 What are the alternatives to trekking lodges/tea houses?

-If tea houses in Nepal are just simply too basic for you, then your trekking options become very, very limited.
+If tea houses in Nepal are just too basic for you, then your trekking options become very, very limited.

 See our Nepal Luxury Treks

-You could of course choose fully supported camping instead.
-In fact on many more remote, high altitude or “off the beaten track” treks it’s the only option anyway.
-But, camping is actually more expensive, as you need a large support crew.
+You could, of course, choose fully supported camping instead.
+In fact, on many more remote, high-altitude, or “off the beaten track” treks, it’s the only option anyway.
+But camping is actually more expensive, as you need a large support crew.

 See our WHAT’S IT LIKE ON A CAMPING TREK IN THE NEPAL HIMALAYA? article for more.